 - Certificate in Extension Education

 The Agriculture eLearning Development certificate is an innovative program that prepares students and professionals to develop sophisticated eLearning courses and programs to serve the eTraining needs of both public and private sectors of agriculture.
-Students are required to complete five courses (14 credit hours) which consist of ALEC 610, ALEC 611, ALEC 612, ALEC 613, and ALEC 685 (a Directed Study as a capstone course).
-Certificate in Agriculture Elearning Development
+Students are required to complete four courses (12 credit hours) which consist of ALEC 610, ALEC 612, ALEC 613, and ALEC 685 (Directed Study eLearning Capstone Information and Rubric).

 A Certificate in Extension Education will prepare students with the unique knowledge and skills required to apply Extension education theory and put into practice these theories at any level in an organization.
 Students will gain a substantive foundation of Extension education theory, with the instructional focus on community situations and how to apply theories to all community situations.
 The certificate requires the completion of 14 credit hours.
-Required courses include, ALEC 610, ALEC 631, select either ALEC 623 or ALEC 625, and ALEC 685 (a Directed Study as a capstone course).
+Required courses include, ALEC 610, ALEC 631, select either ALEC 623 or ALEC 625, and ALEC 685 (Directed Study Extension Education Capstone Information and Rubric).
 In addition, students select 3 credit hours from the following: ALEC 603, ALEC 608, ALEC 609, ALEC 630, ALEC 640, or ALEC 623 or ALEC 625 (whichever was not taken as required).
-Certificate in Extension Education

 The Leadership Education, Theory, and Practice Certificate will prepare students with the unique knowledge and skills required to apply leadership theory and put into practice these theories at any level in an organization.
 Students gain a substantive foundation of leadership theory, with the institutional focus on leadership situations and how to apply leadership theories to all professional organizations, including professional and civic.
 This emphasis consists of 12 credit hours.
-One course is required, ALEC 606, and the other 9 credit hours are selected from the following: ALEC 607, ALEC 608, ALEC 609, ALEC 616, ALEC 617, ALEC 618, or ALEC 625.
-Certificate in Leadership Education, Theory and Practice
+One course is required, ALEC 606, and the other 9 credit hours are selected from the following: ALEC 607, ALEC 608, ALEC 609, ALEC 616, ALEC 617, ALEC 618, ALEC 640, ALEC 623 or ALEC 625.